jha-aditya-14/Windows-Auditing-Advance/README.md

 https://github.com/aj14799 | https://github.com/Gaurav0824

-## * All file are modifing her to reach a decent software.
-If You want to demo run the execute file Main
+## * All file are modifing here to reach a decent destop software level so that  can be run in all systems as installer.
+If You want to demo run then execute Main_File.py as it is almost previous version and will give yo an overview.

 ### **************// On Going Project \\\\ *********************
 ==============================================================